renancpin/ip-location/README.md

 LIMIT 1;
 ```

-By default, database engine will perform a full scan - check every row on table `ip`, because it assumes data is unordered.
+By default, database engine will perform a full scan - that is, checking every row on table `ip` - because it assumes data is unordered.

-A database index acts much like a contact list.
+A database index acts much like an address or contact list.
 It stores information ordered by "name", or any particular column, along with the "address" that points to the actual location of data.

 Index should be created over the columns used for operations (like `=`, `>`, `<`).
-In our case, we should the engine to "order by" columns `lower_ip_id` and `upper_ip_id`, as those are columns frequently searched upon together:
+In our case, we should tell the db engine to "order by" columns `lower_ip_id` and `upper_ip_id`, as those are columns frequently searched upon together:

 ```sql
 CREATE INDEX "ip_range" ON "ip" ("upper_ip_id", "lower_ip_id")